Why Setting Boundaries Feels So Hard — Even When You Know They Matter

 Maybe someone else’s anger felt too big, unpredictable, or unsafe.
 Maybe you were praised for being mature, responsible, thoughtful, or “so good.”

-Maybe your needs were dismissed, minimized, or treated as inconvenient, and love felt more secure when you did not ask for too much.
+Maybe your needs were dismissed, minimised, or treated as inconvenient, and love felt more secure when you did not ask for too much.

-When those experiences happen repeatedly, your nervous system may adapt.
+When those experiences happen repeatedly, something in you may adapt.

 But over time, the same strategies can become exhausting.